Sasley/readme_generator_take2/README.md

 ## Installation

 In order to install my project you will need to download my github repository.
 Also, have node installed on your computer.

+## Usage

 Open the integrated terminal from the (index.js) file.
 Type the phrase "node index.js" in the command line.
 Next a series of questions will populate.
 Your answers will be populated together in a file called "README".
-This is your generated README file.
+This is your generated README file (located in utils/README.md).
 Enjoy!
 If you have any problems please report them to me @https://github.com/Sasley .

+(((Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality.
+Revisit the Screencastify Tutorial in the prework as a refresher on how to record video from your computer.
+You’ll need to submit a link to the video _and_ add it to the README of your project.)))

 ## Credits